Guide: The Sangre de Cristo Range Traverse

 Although there’s less blown down on the route then there historically has been thanks to forest fires that have cleaned up some areas, you cannot avoid all of it.
 Negotiating a blowdown area is time-consuming, and oftentimes frustrating with the chances of coming out of it with torn clothes and scratched skin being high.

 You’ll experience the worst blowdown traversing Mt.
 Zwischen.
 But anytime you travel below treeline, expect blowdown and be pleasantly surprised if you do not hit it.
+This guide tries to keep you as close to the ridge crest as is probable with the right skills and when carrying a heavy load, but we will make slight concessions to get slightly off the ridge crest when blowdown makes travel uniquely impossible.

 The lowest elevation of the route is at Salida, CO at the northern end at around 7,000’, but you’ll immediately climb up high to 12,000’+ before the first peak is encountered..
 The highest elevation on this route is at 14,304’ at the top of Blanca Peak on the southern end of the route.
 Average elevation: 11,850’.
 Just like the northern end, the southern end stays high before precipitously falling back to the basin floor from 14,000’ down to around 7500’.

 Expect most of the route to be above treeline.
 In fact, 41 contiguous miles above 12,000’ are found between the southern slopes before Music Pass and the northern slopes of Cottonwood Peak.
-Five 14ers will be summited: Crestone Peak, Crestone Needle, Ellingwood Point, Blanca Peak, and Little Bear Peak.
-Two Centennials will also be summited: California Peak and Mt.
-Adams.
+Water is scarce in this section.

 Elevation Gain/Loss

 The ridgeline of the Sangre de Cristo Range is not a high alpine plateau, but rather a line of seemingly never ending points and peaks.
 Total elevation gain and loss is approximately 55,000’ (each) in approximately 120 miles.
-This is roughly more than half of the total elevation gain of the entire Colorado Trail in about ¼ of its 500 mile length.
+This is roughly more than half of the total elevation gain of the entire Colorado Trail in about ¼ of the CT’s 500 mile length.

 Above Treeline/Weather